 Even though there are certain risks in Amman, it is still considered as the safest capital in the region.
-There are pickpockets operating in crowded areas, the risk of mugging and scam risk exists, but there are not reports of serious criminal acts against tourists recently.
+Pickpockets are operating in crowded areas, the risk of mugging and scam risk exists, but there are no reports of serious criminal acts against tourists recently.

 TRANSPORT & TAXIS RISK : MEDIUM

 The public transport is dangerous because of the high risks of terrorist attacks that might occur there.
 Also, rush hours should be avoided and if you decide to take a rental car, make sure you have extra liability insurance for your car.
 Yellow and grey taxis are available and can be easily found anywhere in Amman, while white taxis are shared, and they have a specific route.
 You should ask the driver to turn on the meter.
 Never accept lifts from strangers.